ibm-cloud-docs/instructlab/getting-started.md

-## Add the taxonomy to COS by using the CLI
+## Add the taxonomy to Object Storage by using the CLI
 {: #taxonomy-add-cli}
 {: cli}